ldsouza/ldsouza.github.io/_posts/2016-05-01-sharepoint-sales-pipeline.md

 ---
 layout: post
-title: "Implementing a Business Development/Sales Pipeline in SharePoint (Part 1)"
+title: Implementing a Business Development/Sales Pipeline in SharePoint (Part 1)
+description: >-
-description: Part 1 of a Quick and Easy Solution to track your Sales Opportunities in SharePoint.
+  Part 1 of a Quick and Easy Solution to track your Sales Opportunities in SharePoint.
-headline:
-modified: 2016-07-06
+modified: 'Tue Jul 05 2016 20:00:00 GMT-0400 (Eastern Daylight Time)'
 category: SharePoint
-tags: [SharePoint, Office 365]
+tags: 'SharePoint,Office 365'
 comments: true
-mathjax:
+mathjax: false
+published: true
+featured: false
 ---

 This is a blog post in the series “Implementing a Business Development/Sales Pipeline in SharePoint.”
-In this series, I’ll show you how to implement a Pipline to manage and track opportunities.
+In this series, I will show you how to implement a Pipeline to manage and track your Sales or Development Opportunities.
-If you don't have a CRM or an Opportunity tracking system, here is a quick and easy way to build a robust and efficient solution.
+If you don't have a CRM to track your leads or opportunities, here is a quick and easy way to build a robust and efficient solution.

-The Basic Requirements
+The Business Requirements

 - Track Opportunities and their status
-- Ability to look at historical and current Opportunities
+- Ability to view historical and current Opportunities
 - Track the sales person/owner of the opportunity

 ## Create a Custom List in SharePoint

-The first thing to do is to create a custom list and add the necessary metadata you would like to associate with an Opportunity.
+The first thing to do, is to create a custom list and add the necessary metadata you would like to associate with an Opportunity.

 ![Image]({{ site.url }}/images/blog/pipeline-custom-list.JPG)